-AIS is gearing up to unveil its brand-new Early Learning Village in July 2017 that’ll house heaps of unique learning spaces to guide children’s exploration of the world around them.
+There’s heaps of unique learning spaces to guide children’s exploration of the world around them.
 It’s this Reggio Emilia-inspired philosophy that places the child at the centre of the learning experience, which underpins the Early Years Curriculum at AIS.

 Adam Patterson, Head of Early Years at AIS, believes that Storypark supports this child-centered approach to learning.
 “Storypark is the perfect fit for the Australian International School as it puts the child at the heart of the learning journey and recognises that every child is unique and has their own individual story.
 By opening up this daily dialogue with parents and families, we are able to gain a deeper understanding of each child’s learning style, and tailor our teaching approach to suit their needs,” he says.